 What do I do if my On-Board Unit malfunctions?>

 If your On-Board Unit should malfunction during the trip, you must log on manually at the next opportunity.
-This can be done at one of the toll station terminals located at service stations, rest stops, or border crossings or, by your transport company office via the Internet.
+This is possible at truck stops, motorway services and border crossings via toll terminal, via smartphone with the app or through your forwarding agent via the online log-on.
 In your own interests, you should contact a Toll Collect Service Partner as soon as possible to repair the On-Board Unit.

 Are there alternatives if the GPS system goes out of service?>

 It is highly unlikely that the GPS system will be completely shut down, since GPS is used for commercial purposes worldwide with annual sales of several billion U.S. dollars and is indispensable in such areas as civil aviation and shipping.
-Nevertheless, if the GPS system should go down, truck traffic can fall back on the two manual log-on systems (the Internet and toll station terminals).
+However, should the GPS system fail, all truck traffic can use the manual log-on methods (app, terminal or online log-on).

 What happens when my truck equipped with an On-Board Unit (OBU) gets a new vehicle registration number plate?>